ABOUT

-My published work has brought global attention to the 2014 World Cup in Rio de Janeiro, the Zika epidemic, and other important social issues, appearing in newspapers, editorial magazines, peer-reviewed journals, and NGO reports.
+My published work brought global attention to the 2014 World Cup in Rio de Janeiro, the Zika epidemic, and other important social issues, appearing in newspapers, editorial magazines, peer-reviewed journals, and NGO reports.
 I have been a frequent contributor to news publications such as Die Zeit, Guardian UK, Le Monde Magazine, Newsweek, New York Times, US News & World Report, The Washington Post, and Wall Street Journal, as well as travel publications, including inflight magazines, Conde Nast Traveller, and National Geographic Traveller.
-I also photograph for major international NGOs, such as ActionAid, Open Society Foundations, Smile Train, UNICEF, and UN Women.
+I also photograph for major international NGOs, such as Audobon, ActionAid, Open Society Foundations, Smile Train, UNICEF, and UN Women.

 I hold an MFA from the University of Wisconsin-Madison and a BA in Journalism from San Francisco State University.
 Currently, I reside in Philadelphia with my husband, Fábio Erdos, and teach as an adjunct professor of photography.